robinawilliams/audio_downloader/readme.md

 1. Add your URLs to the input.txt file.
 Each line is a separate URL
 2. Run the command - python run.py
-3. Provide the location you want to save the mp3s to
+3. Provide the location you want to save the mp3s to and hit enter

 ## Find a bug?

-Please let me know if you find any bugs.
+If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
+If you would like to submit a PR with a fix, reference the issue you created!

 ## Known issues

 This is a work in progress.
 Known issues will go here.

+## Like this project?

+Please share it.

 ## FAQ